You can access your pension savings as and when you like, taking however much money you want.

 Change the pot size to see how it affects June's figures

-Whatever you choose to do with your pension pot, 25% of what you’ve got is tax-free.
+Whatever you choose to do with your pension pot, 25% of what you take is tax-free.
 With Partial Pension Encashment (PPE) you take a portion of your tax-free allowance every time you take money, so 25% of it is tax-free and the other 75% is taxed.
-By only taking as much money as you need when you need it, the rest of your pension pot is left invested and can potentially continue to grow.
-You can also continue making payments into it, although any future contributions that receive tax relief will be limited to the Money Purchase Annual Allowance (MPAA) – currently £10,000 a year.
+By only taking as much money as you need, the rest of your pension pot is left invested and can potentially continue to grow.
+You can also continue making payments into it, although any future contributions that receive tax relief will be limited to the Money Purchase Annual Allowance (MPAA) – currently £4,000 a year.

 Each time you take a Partial Pension Encashment (PPE) you may have to make a separate application, in which case this may not be the most convenient option if you’re looking to be paid a regular income.
 If you die with money left in your pension pot, it will go to your dependants and may be subject to tax in certain circumstances.